 • Human Security Lab

 Energy policy is central to animating the economy, confronting climate change, and achieving national security objectives.
-The Energy Security track examines the resources, technologies, policies, and institutions that determine energy policy as well as how nation-states use energy as an instrument of power to influence others.
-The energy security track is a collaboration between SPIA and the College of Engineering.
+Energy Security courses examine the resources, technologies, policies, and institutions that determine energy policy as well as how nation-states use energy as an instrument of power to influence others.
+Energy Security courses are a collaboration between SPIA and the College of Engineering.

 Energy Security Courses